chrisryan91/CheesyStore_PP5/README.md

 ### Blog Keywords

 A blog can attract users to a website with interesting information.
-The blog on this website will attract people with an iterest in cheese.
-The admins who make the posts can enter in a comma-seperated string with keywords for the blog post.
-The keywords serve as tags which are rendered beneath the blogpost.
-They are also rendered in the meta tag of base.html so these keywords are rendered in the metatag of the relevent blogposts.
-I created a blogtags.py to seperate the string for the tags.
+The blog on this website will attract people with an interest in cheese.
+The admins who make the posts can enter in a comma-separated string with keywords for the blog post.
+The keywords serve as tags which are rendered beneath the blog post.
+They are also rendered in the meta tag of base.html so these keywords are rendered in the metatag of the relevant blog posts.
+I created a blogtags.py to separate the string for the tags.

 <details>
 <summary>Blog Keyword Field</summary>